 We’ve crossed over into Bizarro Wonk World, where the nonsensical is clever and crazy is sane.
 Maybe it was bound to happen given the state of our politics and the string of artificial crises we’ve staggered through, but the notion of another showdown about the debt ceiling has taken the discussion about our fiscal policy to the level of the absurd.
 Exhibit A is the growing chatter on the internet and from TV talking heads about the Treasury minting a trillion dollar platinum coin to avoid a debt-ceiling debacle.

 As that crisis nears, our newly sworn in House of Representatives is out of session until January 14 and our newly sworn in Senate doesn't return until January 22.
 And why not?
-Now that we’ve come through a 13th hour resolution to the fraught fiscal cliff negotiations, we've got more than a month to go before our next self-inflicted calamity hits.
+Now that we’ve come through a 13th hour resolution to the fraught fiscal cliff negotiations, we've got almost two whole months to go before our next self-inflicted calamity hits.

-For now, our political leaders can just stake out their early negotiating positions and wait for the deadline, estimated to be mid-February, to maximize their leverage on the debt limit.
+For now, our political leaders can just stake out their early negotiating positions and wait for the deadline to maximize their leverage on the debt limit.
 The president insists he won’t negotiate for an increase.
 “One thing I will not compromise over is whether or not Congress should pay the tab for a bill they’ve already racked up,” Obama reiterated on Saturday.
 “If Congress refuses to give the United States the ability to pay its bills on time, the consequences for the global economy could be catastrophic.”
 For his part, House Speaker John Boehner has said he won’t back away from the approach he used in 2011, demanding a dollar in spending cuts for each dollar the debt limit is raised – because, hey, it worked so well for the economy and the markets then.
 After interviewing the Speaker, The Wall Street Journal’s Stephen Moore suggests that the so-called Boehner Rule might result in “a series of monthly debt-ceiling increases.”
-Because why wait a couple of months for a new crisis when you can have one every few weeks?
+Because why wait two months for a new crisis when you can have one every month?